 A talking watch will not only show your loved one the time but tell them it, at the simple press of a button.
 This can be beneficial to those who are increasingly finding it difficult to read a clock face or are struggling with their vision – both unfortunately common symptoms of more advanced dementia.
 There are many different designs available, some with a vintage feel, and others with a modern look, meaning you will be spoilt for choice, and sure to find one that they will love.

-We’ve picked a traditional design from the Royal National Institute of the Blind (RNIB).
+Take a look at this traditional design from the Royal National Institute of the Blind (RNIB):

 2. Simple MP3 music player

 Music can have an amazing impact on people living with dementia.
 Research suggests that listening to your favourite tunes can provide emotional and behavioural benefits for people with the condition – and can often be a powerful form of therapy.
 Musical memories are often preserved in those living with Alzheimer’s, the most common form of dementia.
 This is because key brain areas linked to musical memory are often relatively undamaged by the disease.
 A simple MP3 music player filled with some of your loved one’s favourite songs is guaranteed to get the feet tapping and hands clapping this Christmas.

 We love the simplicity and functionality of this design from the Alzheimer’s Society shop.

 Studies have shown that pets may help improve the health of those living with dementia, by providing them with a constant source of companionship.
 Owning a furry friend can even be an essential part of their daily routine.
 Pets can help to stabilise your blood pressure, reduce stress and feelings of loneliness.
 Precious Petzz are cuddly petting toys that look, feel, and act like real animals, with bellies that breathe and fur that is soft to touch.
 They offer the benefits of a pet, without the risks or responsibilities.
 If your loved one is an animal lover, this is definitely the gift for them.